Continued personal medical exclusions (CPME) is an underwriting option you have with Private Health Insurance if you’re looking to change provider.

 This means if you’ve served a year on your old policy, then with CMORI underwriting you could potentially serve out the rest of the moratorium (another year) on a new policy before the new insurer will reconsider covering your pre-existing condition.

 Switching Health Insurance providers isn’t simple.
-This is especially the case if you suffer from pre-existing conditions or have made a claim.
+This is especially the case if you suffer from pre-existing conditions or have previously made a claim.

 We started Drewberry™ because we were tired of being treated like a number.